Pushing the boundaries of design innovation

 speed signs versus four pole directional signage.

-BIM approach with 12d Model offered unprecedented coordination.
-Different teams
+12d Model offered unprecedented coordination.
+Different teams and disciplines

-customising and standardising the project at the outset, and using 12d Smart
+standardising the project at the outset, and using 12d Smart Snippets and

 Download this Case Study as a PDF

-angle.
-Taking this to 4D, with the time stages of the project added, helped the
+this to 4D, with the time stages of the project added, helped the construction